 Sexual Misconduct Policy

 The following pages comprise the institution's expectations and response.
-For your convenience, you may also download a copy of the policy information here (Sexual Misconduct Policy.)
+For your convenience, you may also download a copy of the policy information here (Sex Discrimination Policy.)

 The University's commitment to addressing sexual assault

 (Information includes: policy definitions)